Podkosa/moni/mkdocs/docs/Settings.md

 Let's create a `settings.yml` file in the project directory and fill it as we go.

 !!! warning "Security"
-    This file will include your sensetive data, so be sure to take security measures.
+    This file will include your sensitive data, so be sure to take security measures.

 !!! info "Containerization"
     If you're deploying inside a container (e.g. Docker), be sure to mount `./settings.yml:/moni/settings.yml` through `volumes`.

 ### API key
 Bot endpoints are protected with an API key.
-Pass it as a cookie, header or query qarameter named `access_token` with you requests to Moni.
+Pass it as a cookie, header or query parameter named `access_token` with you requests to Moni.

 ~~~~ YAML title="settings.yml"
 api_key: key